-Waste disposal refers to the final deposit of waste when the material is of no further use.
-This may include disposal to landfill.
+Waste disposal refers to the final deposit of waste when the material cannot be reused or recycled, including disposal to landfill.
 This is considered the least preferred and final option for the management of waste and should only be used where the waste cannot be otherwise reused or recycled.

-Waste for disposal will be collected and transported, using appropriately licensed waste contractors, and deposited at the Caboolture landfill, on McNaught Road within the Caboolture Shire.
-The landfill is less than 10 kilometres from the site.
-The location of the Caboolture landfill in relation to the proposed development site is provided in Figure 3.
+Waste for disposal will be collected and transported, using appropriately licensed waste contractors, and deposited at the Kelsey Creek Road landfill, located just 3 kilometres from Proserpine within the Whitsunday Shire.
+The landfill is approximately 35 kilometres from the site.